 We are the only all-girls College in the Macarthur area.

-Did you know we have a convenient and private bus service available to transport students to and from school with TWO routes available?
+Did you know we have a convenient and private bus service available to transport students to and from school with FOUR routes available?

 Transport used by the St Patrick's College Community